fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 ### Singapore Airlines {#singapore}

+**Known Issues with EuroBonus**: To our latest knowledge, these awards are not bookable at the moment (online nor via contact center), given that SAS and Singapore Airlines haven't been able to reach an agreement on the redemption terms.

 Singapore Airlines, founded in 1972, is the flag carrier of Singapore and stands as one of the most esteemed airlines in the global aviation industry.
 Revered for its unparalleled service, innovative in-flight amenities, and commitment to excellence, the airline has consistently set benchmarks in luxury air travel.
 Operating from its hub at Singapore Changi Airport, Singapore Airlines has cultivated a vast network, connecting the island-nation to key destinations worldwide and showcasing the best of Singaporean hospitality.

 Singapore Airlines became one of the founding members of Star Alliance when the alliance was formed in May 1997.